 Punitive damages are awarded solely to punish the defendant.
 Because drunk driving is a type of intentional behavior, it’s possible that your personal injury settlement or verdict will also include these damages.

-Can I Recover Damages If I’m Being Blamed for a Drunk Driving Accident in California?
+Can I Recover Damages If I’m Being Blamed for a Drunk Driving Accident in San Diego, California?

 Insurance companies often try to use scare tactics to manipulate accident victims into standing down or accepting a lowball settlement.
 One favorite strategy is a “blame the victim” tactic.